Douglas Coe: Career

-In 1958, Coe was employed by Vereide at the International Christian Leadership on Dupont Circle in Washington, D.C., and served as aide de camp to Vereide.
+In 1958, Coe was employed by Vereide at the International Christian Leadership (ICL) on Dupont Circle in Washington, D.C., and served as aide de camp to Vereide.
 By 1963, Coe had become an assistant director of ICL.
-He worked alongside of Vereide, Wallace Haines, Clifton Robinson and Richard C. Halverson, the clergy executives of the global ministry.
+He worked alongside Vereide, Wallace Haines, Clifton Robinson and Richard C. Halverson, the clergy executives of the global ministry.
 Coe was trained by Jim Rayburn and Lorne Sanny in the methods of Bible memorization, study and teaching.
-Vereide also had Coe mentored by young Billy Graham, a youth minister and former president (1948-1952) of Northwestern College, and a frequent house guest of Vereide's.
+Vereide also had Coe mentored by young Billy Graham, a youth minister and former president (1948–1952) of Northwestern College, and a frequent house guest of Vereide's.
 Halverson called Coe "...the godfather... but for good, not for bad."

 Coe was a member of the planning committee for the National Student Leadership Forum on Faith and Values.

 Political influence and private diplomacy

 The extent of Coe's influence in American politics is a subject of debate.
 Speaking at the 1990 National Prayer Breakfast, President George H. W. Bush praised Coe for his "quiet diplomacy, I wouldn't say secret diplomacy".

-The Fellowship was a behind-the-scenes player at the Camp David Accords in 1978, working with President Jimmy Carter to issue a worldwide call to prayer with Israeli Prime Minister Menachem Begin and Egyptian President Anwar Sadat.
+The Fellowship was a behind-the-scenes player at the Camp David Accords in 1978, working with President Jimmy Carter to issue a worldwide call to prayer with Israeli prime minister Menachem Begin and Egyptian president Anwar Sadat.
 In 2000, Coe met with top economic officials of Pakistan as a "special envoy" of U. S. Representative Joe Pitts.
 Coe met with President George H. W. Bush as he hosted a luncheon with Iraq's ambassador to the United States in the mid-1980s.
 In 2001, The Fellowship helped arrange a private meeting at Cedars between two warring leaders, Democratic Republic of Congo President Joseph Kabila and Rwandan President Paul Kagame, one of the first of a series of discreet meetings between the two African leaders that eventually led to the signing of a peace accord.

 Coe was a member of the large United States Congressional and ministerial delegation which accompanied then First Lady Hillary Clinton to the 1997 funeral of the founder of the Missionaries of Charity, Mother Teresa.
 He is mentioned by John Ortberg in his book If You Want to Walk on Water, You've Got to Get Out of the Boat as the pastor of a man, named only as 'Bob', who had great influence on bringing medicine and releasing political prisoners in Kenya.

-Coe convened a meeting between Bob Mitchell, the President of Young Life, Jay Kesler, the President of Youth for Christ, and Colonel James Meredith of United States Army at Vereide's Fellowship House in Washington, D.C. on July 29, 1980, which led to the formation of Military Community Youth Ministries (MCYM), a global program to spiritually and relationally care for children with parents in the military around the world in the similitude of Young Life and InterVarsity, organizations which Coe had served with early in his ministry career.
+Coe convened a meeting between Bob Mitchell, the president of Young Life, Jay Kesler, the president of Youth for Christ, and Colonel James Meredith of United States Army at Vereide's Fellowship House in Washington, D.C., on July 29, 1980, which led to the formation of Military Community Youth Ministries (MCYM), a global program to spiritually and relationally care for children with parents in the military around the world in the similitude of Young Life and InterVarsity, organizations which Coe had served with early in his ministry career.

 In March 2009, Coe was a featured speaker at the Idaho State Prayer Breakfast.